minatosato/nlp-nnabla/README.md

 - Numpy v1.13.3
 - tqdm v4.19.5

-## New features (different from the master of the NNabla repository)
+## New features (different from the master respository of the NNabla)
 - RNN layer
 - LSTM layer
 - Highway layer